VNitish/Medical-Data-Analysis/README.md

  # Conclusion
 This project demonstrates a robust approach to **predictive modeling with imbalanced clinical data**, leveraging thoughtful preprocessing, encoding strategies, and advanced hyperparameter optimization.
-The model effectively identifies **minority class cases**, providing a strong foundation for further refinement and deployment in **healthcare settings**.